top of page

 Fall/Winter 2021

 Clay is alive.
 It moves to my touch; it dances a sweet song that can be heard and felt.
-It is my mission to learn to listen to the breath of the cool mud that ripples through my hands.
-To uncover the secrets of the body that is pulled through my fingers.
-Glaze runs and dips finding the crevasses the clay has left behind, dressing the naked figures so they may be presented and owned.
+It is my mission to learn to listen to the breath of the cool mud that ripples through my hands and to uncover the secrets of the body that is pulled through my fingers.
+Glaze runs and dips, finding the crevasses the clay has left behind, dressing the naked figures so they may be presented and owned.

-It is in this clay that I find a voice of the bent figures. the peculiarly ones, the queer people I know and love.
-These vessels are different then the forms that decorate the traditional.
+It is in this clay that I find a voice of the bent figures-the peculiar ones that the queer people know and love.
+These vessels are different than the forms that decorate the traditional.

 I guess it is in these forms that I claim my uniqueness.
-It is a reaching to claim my right to queer.
-To claim a different character than I am expected to be.
-Yet I seek an invisibility in this.
-I am not forthright with every stranger, friend, or family member, I let them see me as they wish quietly hoping they will notice.
-In these bent bodies I play with the spectrum of traditional and abstract.
-Quietly building the clay walls till I find myself as whom I wish to be, no permission or blessing outside of my fingers and the restrain of this craft.
-In every vase I make may spirit run and sit quietly on someone’s shelf waiting to be seen in a whole new light.
+It is a reaching to claim my right to queer, to claim a different character than I am expected to be.
+Yet, I seek an invisibility in this.
+I am not forthright with every stranger, friend, or family member, I let them see me as they wish, quietly hoping they will notice.
+In these bent bodies that I play with the spectrum of traditional and abstract, quietly building the clay walls till I find myself as whom I wish to be, no permission or blessing outside of my fingers and the restrain of this craft.
+In every vase I make, may spirit run and sit quietly on someone’s shelf waiting to be seen in a whole new light.

 is that a sea creature???